-The NRHT alignment is proposed to follow the former Pennsylvania/Vandalia Railroad corridor across Hendricks County.
-Some portions of the Vandalia Trail have already been constructed and are currently being used.
-The eastern portion of the Vandalia Trail may extend into Marion County and potentially connect with the Indy Greenways trail network.
+The NRHT alignment is proposed to follow the former Pennsylvania/Vandalia Railroad corridor, or nearby alternates where not available, across Hendricks County.
+The western and eastern portions of the Vandalia Trail have already been constructed and are currently being used connecting the towns of Amo and Coatesville to Putnam County and across the town of Plainfield.